A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 Versioning Large Datasets

 Whereas current version control systems work well for typical source code repositories with many small files, they face challenges with large datasets.
-There are five common strategies to version large files, each with different tradeoffs:
+There are five common strategies to version large files, each with different trade-offs:

-• Storing copies of entire datasets: Each time a dataset is modified a new copy of the entire dataset is stored (e.g., customer_profiles_v435.csv.gz, customer_profiles_v436.csv.gz).
+• Storing copies of entire datasets: Each time a dataset is modified, a new copy of the entire dataset is stored (e.g., customer_profiles_v435.csv.gz, customer_profiles_v436.csv.gz).
 One the one hand, this strategy might require substantial storage space if changes are frequent, even if the changes are small, because the entire file is copied for each change.
 On the other hand, it is easy to identify and access individual versions of a file.
 This strategy can be easily implemented by having a naming convention for files in a directory, and it is used internally in Git.

 • Storing deltas between datasets: Instead of storing copies of the entire file, it is possible to store only changes between versions of files.
 Standard tools like diff and patch can be used to identify changes between files and record and replay changes.
-If changes are small compared to the size of the entire file, for example, only the income of a single customer was updated in a file with 30,000 customers, this strategy is much more space efficient.
+If changes are small compared to the size of the entire file, for example, only the income of a single customer was updated in a file with thirty-thousand customers, this strategy is much more space efficient.
 However, restoring a specific past version may require substantial effort for applying many patches to the original dataset.
 This strategy has long been used internally by many version control systems, including RCS and Mercurial.

 • Offsets in append-only datasets: If data is only ever changed by appending, it is sufficient to remember the file size (offset) to reconstruct a file at any past moment in time.
 This strategy is simple and space-efficient, but it only works for append-only data, like log files and event streams.
 Other mutable data can be encoded as an append-only structure in a strategy called event sourcing (see chapter Scaling the System), mirroring the strategy of storing deltas.
 For example, instead of modifying a customer’s income in their profile, we append a line to amend their previously stated income.
-In addition to storing offsets in flat files, streaming system like Apache Kafka can track data positions with offsets, and many database systems store a log in this form temporarily.
+In addition to storing offsets in flat files, a streaming system like Apache Kafka can track data positions with offsets, and many database systems store a log in this form temporarily.

 • Versioning individual records: Instead of versioning an entire dataset at once, it is possible to version individual records.
 Especially in key-value databases, it is possible to version the values for each key (storing either copies or deltas).
 For example, Amazon S3 can version individual buckets.
 Locally, this can also be achieved by creating a separate file for each record and using Git to version a directory with all records as individual files, resulting in an individual history per record (with some overhead for versioning the directory structure).
 For our customer profiles, it is naturally to version each customer’s profile independently in a separate file or distinct database entry.
 Some database systems natively support tracking the edit history of individual entries.